Nerve Damage Claims Guide

 Similarly, while you are using the roads, you owe others and are owed by others a duty of care.
 This means that you need to take steps to prevent harm and damage from coming to yourself and others.
 In order to uphold this duty, all road users are expected to comply with the Road Traffic Act 1988 and the Highway Code.

 You are also owed a duty of care while in a public space by the party in control of that space under the Occupiers’ Liability Act 1957.
-Per their duty of care, they must take steps that help to ensure your reasonable safety while you are visiting that public place for its intended purpose.
+This means they need to keep you reasonably safe while you’re there.

 You might be wondering if you are eligible to claim nerve damage compensation if you were to suffer an injury in one of these places.
 In order to form the basis of a valid claim, your case must meet three basic criteria: